gapgag55/100-days-challenge/readme.md

 **Today's Progress:** Installing and testing Libra

-**Thoughts:** In generally, I tried to install Libra on ubuntu on docker in my Macbook.
-It should be worked on my computer but disk is full.
-I decided move to create ubuntu droplet in DigitalOcean.
+**Thoughts:**  In general, I tried to install Libra on ubuntu on docker in my Macbook.
+It should be worked on my computer but the disk is full.
+I decided to create an ubuntu droplet in DigitalOcean.
 In my opinion, Testnet is a libra network similar to libra swarm which is a local validator node for Libra core.
-The transaction's Libra is still not work on Testnet when transferring money from one account to another account whereas Libra swarm is worked.
-There are many problems when installing libra core.
+The transaction's Libra is still not working on Testnet when transferring money from one account to another account whereas Libra swarm is worked.
+There are many problems when installing the libra core.
 However, the final solution is here [Transferring Money with Libra Swarm](https://github.com/libra/libra/issues/201#issuecomment-504784229) and [Official Tutorial](https://developers.libra.org/docs/my-first-transaction)

 **Link to work:** -